Wagon Train in Space; Understanding Star Trek

 During the period of American Western Expansion, the usual method was to journey to the farthest settled western city; i.e. Kansas City.
 Once there, the plan was to buy a covered wagon and Oxen to pull it, load it with everything required, then join a group of others to travel together.

 Dozens of covered wagons, led by a Trail Boss or Captain who knew the route would move his 'wagon train' into the 'unknown'.

 The television series Wagon Train had this movement westward as the basic premise and the various episodes were named after the character(s) it focused on.

 Outside of the Wagon Master, his scout, and a few other regulars, each episode was a 'stand alone' with new actors in different unrelated stories.

 Each season would run over 28 episodes, with a varied cast of characters whose lives and experiences made up the stories.
 Once the goal was reached, then the journey back to Start would begin.
 Each season was a series in itself.

 Star Trek - The Original Series

-Outside of the crew of the ship, every episode would have a slurry of new characters, new planets, new aliens, and didn't need to match previous episodes.
+Outside of the crew of the ship, every episode had a slurry of new characters, new planets, new aliens, and didn't need to match previous episodes.

 The lack of a story arc, the absence of continuity didn't matter.
 At least, didn't matter at the time Star Trek (The Original Series) was broadcast.